uoenoplab/xo/microbenchmark/README.md

+## Microbenchmark

+This section describes how to reproduce throughput and latency results in Figure 7 in the paper.
+Just run `top` to see CPU utilization while executing the server cluster.

 ### Step 1: Build libforward-tc

 The `libforward-tc` library is included under `microbenchmark/libforward-tc/`.
 We use CMake to automatically build it along with its dependencies (iproute2 and uthash).